8 Steps to Building a VOD Platform with OTT Delivery

 There are various OTT video security features available depending on which OVP you use.
 Among these are domain restrictions, which set limits on which websites someone can embed your video.

-Another example is AES encryption, which uses cryptography to secure your videos against interception and hacking.
 For a full list of security features that you might want to use, check out our guide to securing online video.

 When it comes to monetization, there are three main methods for monetizing online video today: advertising, subscriptions, and pay-per-view.